andreafabrizi/DNSProxy/README.md

 **IMPORTANT:** Please, don't use the script hosted on my server(s) as they serve as demo-only.
 They might be subject to unpredicted change, offlining, defacing....
-Trust your own servers, and host yourself as many *nslookup.php* scripts as you can, or send it on a friend's server!
+Trust your own servers, and host yourself as many *nslookup-doh.php* scripts as you can, or send it on a friend's server!

 The more DNSP resolvers around the world, the less DNS queries will be traceable (TOR leaking problem).